 Day 1: Adelaide -- Rawnsley Park Station (L, D)

 After being picked up at your central Adelaide hotel or the city’s bus station, your journey begins by heading north along the coast, passing the historic coastal town of Port Germein, whose jetty is the longest in the southern hemisphere.
 Travel through Mt Remarkable National Park, and stop for lunch and views of the park’s ancient mountains.
 In the afternoon, take a drive through the Pichi Richi Pass to the old railway town of Quorn, where the original Ghan Railway began its journey through Central Australia.
 The trip through the deserted Willochra Plain takes you to the heart of the Flinders Ranges, with stops to view ancient Aboriginal rock art.
 Reaching your night’s accommodation at Rawnsley Park Station, relax with dinner and an evening chat around the campfire.

-Accommodation: choice of camping in tented accommodation, bunkhouse accommodation, deluxe cabin accommodation and luxury eco-villa accommodation at Rawnsley Park Station
+Accommodation: choice of camping in tented accommodation, cabin accommodation, deluxe cabin accommodation and luxury eco-villa accommodation at Rawnsley Park Station

 Day 2: Rawnsley Park Station -- Wilpena Pound -- Rawnsley Park Station (B, L, D)